-Chester River is a lovely run and, last week, I enjoyed it with two friends, young ballet dancers who were experiencing their first mini-cruise.
+Chester River is a lovely run and, last week, I enjoyed it with two friends, ballet dancers who were experiencing their first mini-cruise.
 An unfamiliar turn off, however, led to a hysterical moment for all of us.

-After rowing in, the three of us set off walking up a road.
 Eventually, we passed children on a playground.
 We said “Hello,” but their joyful shouting just stopped and they gave us no response.
 Further along the road, we passed other adults, none of whom issued a response to our greetings, which I found weird for the Eastern shore of Maryland.